umbraco/UmbracoDocs/Getting-Started/Code/Creating-Forms/index.md

 ### Creating the view
 Next we add the view for the form to the `/View/Partials` folder.
 Because we've added the model and built the solution we can add it as a strongly typed view.

-The view can be built with standard with standard MVC helpers:
+The view can be built with standard MVC helpers:

     @model MyFirstForm.Models.ContactFormViewModel